-7.2 Ftp Settings
+7.2 FTP Settings

 The FTP server is an integrated component of iTools and is designed to provide separate access points based on virtual hosts for different FTP users.
 The FTP Settings table contains some options that control the iTools FTP service.
-The FTP server can also be configured to permit or deny anonymous FTP access, and FTP transfers can be logged for either anonymous or passwordbased accesses.
+The FTP server can also be configured to permit or deny anonymous FTP access (off by default for security!), and FTP transfers can be logged for either anonymous or password-based accesses.